 Should You Say "No Comment" in a Police Interview?

-There are various options in a police interview that you attend voluntarily or under arrest.
-Our only concern is to make sure that you are not charged.
-Where you are going to be charged we will do what we can to mitigate this and attempt an out-of-court result such as a caution or community resolution.
-Every client and case is different.
-Sometimes sadly bad advice can lead to you being charged.
+Where you are going to be charged, we will do what we can to mitigate this and attempt an out-of-court result, such as a caution or community resolution.
+Every client and case is different, so it is important to seek specialist legal advice for a police interview as soon as possible.

 As a recognised leading firm, we can offer legal aid services and enhanced private services to fully prepare your case in advance and allow you the best chance at the interview.
 We can see you in and out of office hours privately.

-1. No comment - give no account
+- No comment - give no account.

-2. Comment - give your account
+- Comment - give your account.

-The Right to silence in law
+The right to silence in law

-At common law, when being questioned about involvement in a criminal offence, a suspect is under no obligation to answer any questions.
-At trial, an accused person also has a 'right to silence', sometimes termed a ‘privilege against self-incrimination’.
+Under common law, when being questioned about involvement in a criminal offence, a suspect is under no obligation to answer any questions.

 The right to silence is a key feature of the criminal justice system in England and Wales and is generally recognised as being enshrined in the right to a fair trial under Article 6 of the European Convention on Human Rights.